Tom Tugendhat: Early life and education

-Tugendhat was born in Westminster, London, the son of Sir Michael Tugendhat, a High Court judge and his French-born wife Blandine de Loisne.
+Thomas Georg John Tugendhat was born on 27 June 1973 in Westminster, the son of Sir Michael Tugendhat, a High Court judge and his French-born wife Blandine de Loisne.
 He is a nephew of Lord Tugendhat, a businessman, former Vice President of the European Commission and Conservative Party politician.

-He was educated at St Paul's School, London, an all-boys private school.
-He studied theology at the University of Bristol, before doing a Master's degree course in Islamic studies at Gonville and Caius College, Cambridge, and learning Arabic in Yemen.
-Following university, he briefly served as a journalist at the Lebanese newspaper, The Daily Star.
+He was educated at St Paul's School, London, an all-boys private school, before studying theology at the University of Bristol.
+Tugendhat then did a Master's degree course in Islamic studies at Gonville and Caius College, Cambridge, and learned Arabic in Yemen.
+Following university, he briefly worked as a journalist at the Lebanese newspaper The Daily Star.

 Military career

 On 6 July 2003, Tugendhat was commissioned into the Educational and Training Services Branch of the Adjutant General's Corps, Territorial Army, British Army, as a second lieutenant (on probation).
 His Territorial Army commission was confirmed on 16 July 2003.
-He transferred to the Intelligence Corps on 29 July 2003.
+He was transferred to the Intelligence Corps on 29 July 2003.

 Tugendhat was promoted to lieutenant on 16 July 2005, captain on 1 April 2007, and to major on 1 January 2010.
-He was a Territorial Army lieutenant colonel by July 2013.
+By July 2013, when he was awarded the Volunteer Reserves Service Medal for long service in the Territorial Army, he held the rank of lieutenant colonel.
+He has been known to wear a tie associated with the Special Boat Service, prompting speculation that for part of his career he may have worked alongside them.

 Tugendhat served during the Iraq War and the War in Afghanistan.
-He also served in Afghanistan, in a civilian capacity, for the Foreign & Commonwealth Office (FCO), and helped set up the National Security Council of Afghanistan and the government in Helmand Province.
-He later served as one of the military assistants to the Chief of the Defence Staff.
+After the invasion of Iraq in 2003, he served a tour of duty in the country as an Arabic-speaking intelligence officer alongside Royal Marines.
+He served in Afghanistan in a civilian capacity, for the Foreign and Commonwealth Office (FCO), and helped set up the National Security Council of Afghanistan and the government in Helmand Province; for this, he received the Civilian Service Medal.
+From 2007 to 2009, he was on active service with the Army, including serving in Afghanistan, again alongside the Royal Marines.
+He later served as the military assistant to the Chief of the Defence Staff.

-Early Parliamentary career

-Tugendhat was elected as the Member of Parliament for Tonbridge and Malling, a safe Conservative seat in Kent, at the 2015 general election.
-He was selected in an open primary in 2013.
+On 1 April 2022, he transferred from the Army Reserve to the Royal Naval Reserve, and was granted the rank of lieutenant commander.